-4. Add 2 tablespoons of plain flour and 1 tablespoon of medium curry powder and cook for a minute stirring continually.
+2. Add 2 Tbs of plain flour and 1 Tbs of medium curry powder and cook for a minute stirring continually.
 Then add the stock in a slow steady stream and continue to stir (this avoids any lumps).
 Add the bay leaf, soy sauce and honey and bring to the boil.
 Reduce to a simmer and cook for 20 minutes.

-5. Meanwhile, beat the eggs in a bowl with a fork and pour out a generous amount of pako breadcrumbs onto a large plate.
+3. Meanwhile, beat the eggs in a bowl with a fork and pour out a generous amount of pako breadcrumbs onto a large plate.
 Spray a large oven tray with oil and pull the storks out of the mushrooms.
 Take each mushroom and dip it in the beaten egg.
 Once covered, roll it in the pako breadcrumbs until well coated and place on the oiled baking tray.
 Repeat this process until all your mushrooms are covered.
-Spray them with spray oil and pop in the oven for 20 minutes turning them over halfway through.
+Spray them with oil and pop in the oven for 20 minutes turning halfway through.

-6. Add half a teaspoon of garam masala to the sauce and season with salt and pepper.
+4. Add the garam masala to the sauce and season with salt and pepper.
 Give the curry a stir and take off the heat.
 Pass the curry through a sieve using a wooden spoon to help force it though.
-(If you prefer a chunkier sauce then don’t bother sieving it but remember to remove the bay leaf.
+(If you prefer a chunkier sauce, don’t bother sieving it but remember to remove the bay leaf.
 Or if you like a smooth but thick sauce, sieve it but add the veg back in (minus the bay leaf) and blend with a hand blender).
 Pour into a new pan and heat on a low heat to keep the sauce warm until you mushrooms are ready.